microsoft/OpenAIWorkshop/scenarios/powerapp_and_python/EDU-exercise2.md

 # Exercise 3: Build Open AI application with Power App

+In this exercise, you will learn how to integrate OpenAI with PowerApps.
+This exercise is all about combining the simplicity of PowerApp's low-code platform with the advanced capabilities of OpenAI.
+You'll see firsthand how these technologies can come together to create powerful applications.

 1. Navigate to https://make.powerapps.com/.
 On **Welcome to Power Apps** select your **Country/Region (1)** click **Get Started (2)**.

    ![](./images/welcome-1.png)